Mendocino WineGrowers Inc (MWI)

 Mendocino has also been a solar center for the winemaking world.
 The region includes the first solar-powered winery (McDowell Valley Vineyards), a 100% off-grid winery (Philo Ridge Vineyards), and the wine industry’s largest solar array, generating 1.1 million kilowatt hours of clean electricity annually and supplying 80% of the winery’s electricity needs (Fetzer Vineyards)

 Mendocino County encompasses a total area of 2.4 million acres, of which 18,800 acres have been planted to grapevines.
 Vineyards account for about 0.8% of the land use in the county.
-Mendocino is also home to orchards (pears and apples) and several hundred arces of organic vegtables and flowers.
-Sheep, cattle, buffalo and lammas graze on 371,000 acres of pasture.
+Mendocino is also home to orchards (pears and apples) and several hundred acres of organic vegetables and flowers.
+Sheep, cattle, buffalo and lamas graze on 371,000 acres of pasture.